MerginMaps/mobile-sdk/README.md

 # input-sdk

-SDK for building [Mergin Maps Input app](https://github.com/merginmaps/input) for mobile devices
+SDK for building [Mergin Maps Input app](https://github.com/merginmaps/input) for mobile devices based on VCPG ecosystem

-Mergin Maps Input app makes surveying of geospatial data easy.
-You can design your survey project in QGIS with custom forms.

-Click here to download the app on your Android or iOS devices [merginmaps.com](http://merginmaps.com)
+[Mergin Maps](http://merginmaps.com) makes surveying of geospatial data easy and it is powered by QGIS.

 <div><img align="left" width="45" height="45" src="https://raw.githubusercontent.com/MerginMaps/docs/main/src/.vuepress/public/slack.svg"><a href="https://merginmaps.com/community/join">Join our community chat</a><br/>and ask questions!</div><br />

+# Usage

+Download, extract and use prebuild SDKs for various arch/platforms from Github Releases/Artefacts.

+# Release
+The release is automatically created from each build on master.

+# Development

+- Install Cmake, Vcpkg, Qt and compiler and other platform/arch prerequisities
+- Run VCPKG to build dependancies (can take hours)
+- Run test app to verify your build

-# Tips
+## Tips

 - how to do diff `diff -rupN file.orig file`
 - how to do diff from GIT `git diff master`
-- find SHA512 hash (vcpkg): `shasum -a 512 myfile.tar.gz`
+- find SHA512 hash for vcpkg: `shasum -a 512 myfile.tar.gz`

-# Android
+## Android

-Download prebuild android SDKs from the GitHub Artifacts
+TODO

 # Windows

-You can download prebuild android SDKs from the GitHub Artifacts.
-If you want local build, you should:

 - install cmake, vcpkg, Visual Studio and Qt and add to PATH
 ```